-Existing casino operators have 'grandfather' rights and are entitled to a casino premises licence under the Act issued by the Council.
+Existing casino operators have "grandfather" rights and are entitled to a casino premises licence under the Act issued by the Licensing Authority.

-The Council will be mindful, when considering applications, of section 152 of the Gambling Act 2005 which states that a premises licence may not be issued in respect of premises if a premises licence already has effect.
+The Licensing Authority will be mindful when considering applications, of section 152 of the Gambling Act 2005 which states that a premises licence may not be issued in respect of a premises if a premises licence already has effect.